singularbluebird/TOP-Rock-Paper-Scissors/README.md

 of each choice in the array compared to the position of the choice from the computer can be used to determine the winner.

-We start by enumerating rock as 0, scissors as 1, and paper as 2 and with 2.
+We start by enumerating rock as 0, scissors as 1, and paper as 2.
 Then, we give the first number to the player and the second to the computer.
 The player wins if and only if the computer's choice minus the player's is -1.
 For the case where the player chooses paper, and the computer rock (in which case the player should win),